getgud-io/getgud-docs/1-Integrations/Unity/unity-integration.md

 ### Client-Server Communication

-Implement the client-server communication for handling actions such as movement and spawn.
-These are typically handled through RPC functions in Unity's scripting.
+The client-server communication for handling actions such as movement and spawn is typically managed through RPC functions in Unity's scripting.

 #### Movement Handling